chafed-rc/poppr/readme.md

 - error
 - confirm

-Each comes with its own icon and can be overridden.
+Each comes with its own icon.

 ## 💡 Features